Religious Education and Collective Worship

 - Supports teachers in developing their own knowledge and understanding of Christianity theology to be able to teach with confidence.

-The four advisers set out to try and achieve a balanced curriculum that enables pupils to hold balanced and well-informed conversations about religion and belief.
+What does a balanced approach to curriculum design in RE look like?
+Four diocesan RE advisers who wanted to answer this question set out to try and achieve a balanced curriculum that enables pupils to hold balanced and well-informed conversations about religion and belief.
 Implicit within this is the study of a range of religions, belief systems and worldviews.

-Jane Chipperton (Diocese of St Albans), Gillian Georgiou (Diocese of Lincoln), Olivia Seymour (Diocese of York) and Kathryn Wright (Diocese of Norwich)
+The RE advisers are: Jane Chipperton (Diocese of St Albans), Gillian Georgiou (Diocese of Lincoln), Olivia Seymour (Diocese of York) and Kathryn Wright (Diocese of Norwich).

 In Church of England schools, collective worship reflects the traditions of the Church of England and develops learners' understanding of Anglican traditions and practice.